Shuv0123/cloud_computing_with_AWS/documentation/EC2_set_up.md

 - Go and ssh to your DB instance
 - cd /etc
 - sudo nano mongod.conf (this is a default configureation file for mongoDB)
-- Go down to "network interface" the ip doesnt match (it works for windows) so change that to 0.0.0.0 and save it
+- Go down to "network interface" the bindip does not match (because you are trying to send a request and it only accepts from the ip 127.0.0.1 which is a default ip for a windows machine, but you are sending a request from a linux form a cloud provider on aws so thats why is not letting you in) so change that to 0.0.0.0 and save it
-   - we did this to ease of use, if we were in production we would put the app ip or the vbc or submit.
+   - we did this to ease of use, if we were in production we would put the app ip or the vbc or submit ip.
    - everytime we make a change in the configuration file or any other tool, we need to restart it to make sure it starts up with the new edits
 - sudo systemctl restart mongod
 - sudo systemctl enable mongod